ahlstromcj/seq66/README.md

         *   Added a new "grid mode" to allow toggling mutes by clicking in the Live Grid.
 The default group-selection keystroke is "_".
         *   Tweaked the main time display to work better with high PPQN.
-        *   Added feature to scroll to show the first note in pattern.
+        *   Added feature to scroll automatically in time and note value to show the first notes in a pattern.
         *   Fixed bug preventing a song with triggers stopping playback at end of song.
 Fixes related to playlist-handling.
         *   Modified the inverse color palette slightly.